Burnstad, North Dakota

-Burnstad is an unincorporated community rural hamlet in Logan County, North Dakota, United States.
-There are only two farm homes there currently, no businesses or services.
+Burnstad is an unincorporated community in Logan County, North Dakota, United States.

 History

 A post office was established at Burnstad in 1907, and remained in operation until 1979.
 The community was named for C. P. Burnstad, a cattleman.
 Little remains of the original community.
 The population was estimated at 200 in 1940.

 Burnstad is the nearest populated place to the Robert Abell Round Barn, which is listed on the National Register of Historic Places.